raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 This spell channels vitality into plants within a specific area.
 There are two possible uses for the spell, granting either immediate or long-term benefits.

 If you cast this spell using 1 action, choose a point within range.
-All normal plants in a 100-foot radius centered on that point become thick and overgrown.
-A creature moving through the area must spend 4 feet of movement for every 1 foot it moves.
+All normal plants in a 30.0m radius centered on that point become thick and overgrown.
+A creature moving through the area must spend 4 meters of movement for every 1 meter it moves.

 You can exclude one or more areas of any size within the spell's area from being affected.

 If you cast this spell over 8 hours, you enrich the land.
-All plants in a half-mile radius centered on a point within range become enriched for 1 year.
+All plants in 0.8km radius centered on a point within range become enriched for 1 year.
 The plants yield twice the normal amount of food when harvested.

 #### Polymorph